drewww/substrate/notes/to-do.md

  - DONE delete buffer canvas, not sure why we're triple buffered right now. seems not to be used for anything.
  - DONE Refactor overlays to use the same logic as any other cell.

+ - Add mouse input support.
+Not sure where it goes.
+Eventually you want to get entities back for a location.
+Display knows about the viewport and the tiles, but how to trace backwards?
+I guess it's just a mapping of screen space to game space and that's all the Display knows.
+Then the World query systems can get you entities for that location.

 MODULE LIST